usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Discovery Sprint Labs Facilitator Guide.md

 **2\.
 Choose a Persona (5 minutes)**

 **Instructions to each sprint team:**
-* Select one persona from the eight provided
+* Select one persona from the eight provided.
   * Tip: Facilitators ensure each team has a different persona.
-You can choose to pre-assign
+You can choose to pre-assign.
-* Briefly re-read or reintroduce themselves to the persona’s background, pain points, and needs
+* Briefly re-read or reintroduce themselves to the persona’s background, pain points, and needs.

 **3\.
 Journey Map Template**